humdrum-tools/humdrum-documentation/tool/perform/index.md

 Playback can be suspended by typing the space-bar; typing any key will resume playback.
 By itself, typing ENTER will return to the beginning of the score and re-initiate playback.
-If a number is typed before pressing ENTER, **perform** will search for a corresponding measure number and continue playback from the beginning of the specified measure.
-Where more than one measure matches the inputted measure-number, **perform** will find the nearest matching measure, without going backward through
+If a number is typed before pressing ENTER, <span class="tool">perform</span> will search for a corresponding measure number and continue playback from the beginning of the specified measure.
+Where more than one measure matches the inputted measure-number, <span class="tool">perform</span>
+will find the nearest matching measure, without going backward through
 \"measure zero.\" Typing a *number* followed by the plus sign (`+`) will move to the numbered measure corresponding to the current measure plus